trenthuber/thus/README.md

 Like most other shells, variables, tildes, and escape sequences will be expanded inside of double quotes, but not single quotes. *Unlike* other shells however, quotes do not concatenate with other arguments that are not separated from the quote by whitespace.
-For example, the command `echo "abc"def` would print `abc def` whereas other shells would combine them into a single argument and print `abcdef`.
+For example, the command `echo "foo"bar` would print `foo bar` whereas other shells would combine them into a single argument and print `foobar`.

 ### Variables and aliases